7 Steps to Automate GLP‑1 Dose Reminders & Alerts in Pepio | Pepio: GLP-1 Peptide Tracker 7 Steps to Automate GLP‑1 Dose Reminders & Alerts in Pepio

 Why Automated GLP‑1 Dose Reminders and Side‑Effect Alerts Matter

-Missed doses and delayed side‑effect detection are common for busy patients like you.
-If you’re searching for how to set up automated GLP‑1 dose reminders and alerts, this guide gives a practical workflow you can adapt.
-A real‑world study found average adherence of 171 ± 158 days across 5,604 participants, showing how fragile long‑term adherence can be (Talay et al., 2024).
+A real‑world study found an average adherence of 171 ± 158 days across 5,604 participants, highlighting how fragile long‑term adherence can be (Talay et al., 2024).

-Automation targets the biggest adherence drivers.
+Automation targets the biggest drivers of non‑adherence.
 Inadequate medication supply accounted for 43.7% of GLP‑1 discontinuations, and cost concerns accounted for 26.2% (Talay et al., 2024).
 Digital support platforms can raise adherence by about 20% versus standard care, reinforcing the value of reminders and alerts (How‑Dept, 2023).

 Prerequisites before you begin: